Want to grow faster? Enjoy higher profits? You can achieve both goals when you learn how to run successful lead generation campaigns.

 Data from Hinge Marketing’s Lead Generating Website Guide, shows the higher the proportion of leads generated online, the greater the firm’s profitability.
 And, as you see, when companies generate 40% or more of their leads online, growth rates skyrocket.

-So, what is a lead generation campaign?
-Well, it’s of course a campaign that generates leads, which means your campaign has convinced someone, somewhere, to give you their personal information (usually in the form of an email address or phone number) in exchange for something from you in return—valuable content, information, research, a free trial, a product, or something else they might want or need.
+A lead generation campaign is, of course, a campaign that generates leads, which means your campaign has convinced someone, somewhere, to give you their personal information (usually in the form of an email address or phone number) in exchange for something from you in return—valuable content, information, research, a free trial, a product, or something else they might want or need.

 You then, in turn, now have the ability to reach out to that person again and nurture them in the hopes that they will one day become a customer.